Hamiso Tabuai-Fidow

-He previously played for the North Queensland Cowboys in the National Rugby League.
-He has played at representative level for Queensland in the State of Origin series.
+He previously played for the North Queensland Cowboys in the NRL.
+He has played for Samoa and Australia at international level.
+He has represented the Indigenous All Stars in the All-Stars match and has played for the Prime Minister's XIII.
+Tabuai-Fidow played as a er earlier in his career.

 Background

 Born and raised in Cairns, Queensland to an Indigenous Australian Torres Strait Islander mother and a Samoan father, Tabuai-Fidow played his junior rugby league for the Cairns Kangaroos.
+He also played junior Australian rules football, being named one of the best in AFL Cape York's Crusaders and Peninsula representatives teams in the 2013 Queensland state underage championships and after a best on ground performance for Cairns Hawks in an AFL Cairns under-15s grand final at Cazalys Stadium in 2016 was signed up to the Gold Coast Suns Academy.

-He also played junior Australian rules football at a high level in his teenage years and was placed in the Gold Coast Suns' development academy before giving the sport away to accept a scholarship to play rugby union for Brisbane Grammar School.
-While living in Brisbane, he was a member of the Queensland Reds development squad before being signed by the North Queensland Cowboys in 2017.
-He completed his schooling in Townsville where he attended Kirwan State High School.
+Tabuai-Fidow later admitted he looked up to Buddy Franklin in his younger years and was "pretty close to signing" with the Suns, but ultimately the club was unsuccessful in their attempt to relocate him to the Gold Coast and instead he accepted a scholarship to play rugby union for Brisbane Grammar School and said he would enjoy playing for the Reds or Wallabies one day.
+While living in Brisbane, Tabuai-Fidow was a member of the Queensland Reds rugby union development squad before being signed by the North Queensland Cowboys rugby league club in 2017.
+He then relocated to Townsville in 2018 and completed his schooling at Kirwan State High School.

 Playing career

-Early career
+Early career (2018-2019)

-In 2018, Tabuai-Fidow played for the Northern Pride's Mal Meninga Cup team, scoring five tries in seven games.
-In 2019, he moved to Townsville, joining the North Queensland under-20 squad, and played for the Townsville Blackhawks Mal Meninga Cup team, where he scored 13 tries in six games.
+In 2018, Tabuai-Fidow played for the Cairns-based Northern Pride's Mal Meninga Cup team, scoring five tries in seven games.
+In 2019, he moved to Townsville, joined the North Queensland under-20 squad, and played for the Townsville Blackhawks Mal Meninga Cup team, where he scored thirteen tries in six games.
 Following the Mal Meninga Cup competition, he started at fullback for the Queensland under-18 team in their win over New South Wales.

 He then moved up to the Blackhawks' Hastings Deering Colts side, where he scored eight tries in five games.
 In June 2019, he re-signed with the North Queensland side until the end of the 2022 season.
 On 29 September 2019, he started at centre for the Australian Schoolboys, scoring two tries in their win over the Junior Kiwis.